talentedengineers/dotnet-article-service-public/README.md

-# CSharp Article Service Technical Assessment
+# .NET Article Service Technical Assessment

 In this technical assessment, you will implement an article service.